elijahtwalker/AeroVista/README.md

 The Mask R-CNN loss functions for training and validation in Figure 7 maintain relative proximity and converge near the same horizontal line.
 If the functions did not converge, it would be a sign of either overfitting or underfitting, or that the model has failed to achieve a balance between learning from the training data and generalizing to new data.
 Instead, the graphed results for Mask R-CNN demonstrate appropriate fit.

+### Continued Learning

+Both the Mask R-CNN loss functions for training and validation in Figure 7 and the RTMDet loss functions for training in Figure 8 gradually decrease, signifying that both models continued to learn from the training data over time.

 ### Epochs

-Both the Mask R-CNN loss functions for training and validation in Figure 7 and the RTMDet loss functions for training in Figure 8 gradually decrease, signifying that both models continued to learn from the training data over time.
 Notably, RTMDet takes more epochs to converge when compared to Mask R-CNN.
 To combat this difference, we trained RTMDet over forty epochs and Mask R-CNN over ten.

 ### Mean Average Precision (mAP)

 The table under Figure 5 and Figure 6 exhibits the box mAP50 and mask mAP50 values we obtained for Mask R-CNN and RTMDet.
-Our results are higher when compared to the corresponding metrics for both models, demonstrating the effectiveness of our model fine-tuning methods and dataset training.
+Our results are higher when compared to the corresponding metrics for both base models, demonstrating the effectiveness of our model fine-tuning methods and dataset training.

+### Intersection over Union (IoU)

+We chose to compare mAP values at IoU 0.5.
+We achieved the greatest mAP results at the threshold, and it is sufficient for the task of object detection.

 ## Conclusion